College Code: SC

 Dissertation (998/999) Registration

 Most programs within the college follow university policies regarding dissertation registration; please see AP.6.10.6 Dissertation Registration (998, 999).
-Some departments may require additional requirements.
+Some departments may have additional requirements.

 Time Limit for Doctoral Students